itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 THREE DISTINCT LEVELS OF CONTROL!

+Unlimited X(Patreon Exclusive, FiveM Only):Prolific handling model, steering angles are the same as the Unlimited edition but now with the added effect of tire slip.
+Allowing for a more true to life driving experience.
+Also includes custom variants created by me and recommend by the Discord members.

 Unlimited Pro: Primarily for those who enjoy more of "simish" experience, and first person driving it has the most reduction in steering angle which WILL require a high level of driving skill.